Monty/IMDb_xref/README.md

 <details><summary><b>Show this help file</b></summary>

     $ ./xrefCast.sh -h
-    Cross-reference shows, actors, and the characters they portray using data from IMDB.
+    xrefCast.sh -- Cross-reference shows, actors, and the characters they portray using IMDB data.

+    If you don't enter a search term on the command line, you'll be prompted for input.

     USAGE:
-        ./xrefCast.sh [OPTIONS] [-f SEARCH_FILE] SEARCH_TERM [SEARCH_TERM ...]
+        ./xrefCast.sh [OPTIONS] [-f SEARCH_FILE] [SEARCH_TERM ...]

     OPTIONS:
         -h      Print this message.